telerik/blazor-docs/styling-and-themes/swatch-distribution.md

 One of the ways to install Telerik UI for Blazor is to use the ZIP Archive.
 Its `styles` folder contains all the above swatches.
 You can [download it from your Telerik account](https://www.telerik.com/account/downloads).
 Here is [more information about the ZIP Archive]({%slug installation/zip%})...

-### VS and VS Code Wizard
+### Visual Studio and Visual Studio Code Wizards

 You can use the Telerik Blazor Extensions to easily create a new project pre-configured to use the Telerik UI for Blazor components or convert your existing one to add them.
 Telerik Blazor Extensions are available for Visual Studio and Visual Studio Code.

 The **Create New Project** wizards for [Visual Studio]({%slug getting-started-vs-integration-new-project%}) and [Visual Studio Code]({%slug getting-started-vs-code-integration-new-project%}) allow you to select the desired theme/swatch for your application.
 The wizards provide the above list of common swatches.

-Once you've created the project, the selected theme will be distributed as static asset.
-You can find it in the `wwwroot/lib/blazor-ui/styles` folder of the application.
+Once you've created the project, the selected theme will be locally saved in the `wwwroot/lib/blazor-ui/styles` folder of the application.
+Whith this congiguration, upgrading UI for Blazor requires manually replacing the CSS file.